FactSet Research Systems (NYSE:FDS) Releases FY 2021 Earnings Guidance

-FactSet Research Systems (NYSE:FDS) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $10.750-$11.150 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $11.140.
+FactSet Research Systems (NYSE:FDS) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $10.750-$11.150 for the period, compared to the Thomson Reuters consensus estimate of $11.140.
 The company issued revenue guidance of $1.57 billion-$1.59 billion, compared to the consensus revenue estimate of $1.58 billion.

-Several research firms have recently issued reports on FDS.
-Royal Bank of Canada began coverage on shares of FactSet Research Systems in a research note on Wednesday, July 7th.
-They issued an outperform rating and a $375.00 target price for the company.
-Deutsche Bank Aktiengesellschaft increased their price target on FactSet Research Systems from $315.00 to $330.00 and gave the company a hold rating in a research report on Wednesday, June 30th.
-Stifel Nicolaus increased their target price on shares of FactSet Research Systems from $322.00 to $337.00 and gave the company a hold rating in a research report on Tuesday, June 29th.
-The Goldman Sachs Group cut their price target on FactSet Research Systems from $276.00 to $274.00 and set a sell rating for the company in a research note on Wednesday, June 30th.
-Finally, Bank of America boosted their price objective on FactSet Research Systems from $295.00 to $310.00 and gave the company an underperform rating in a research note on Wednesday, June 30th.
-Five research analysts have rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the company’s stock.
-FactSet Research Systems currently has a consensus rating of Hold and an average target price of $314.88.
+A number of analysts have commented on the stock.
+Bank of America upped their target price on shares of FactSet Research Systems from $295.00 to $310.00 and gave the company an underperform rating in a report on Wednesday, June 30th.
+Stifel Nicolaus raised their price target on shares of FactSet Research Systems from $322.00 to $337.00 and gave the stock a hold rating in a research note on Tuesday, June 29th.
+The Goldman Sachs Group dropped their target price on shares of FactSet Research Systems from $276.00 to $274.00 and set a sell rating on the stock in a report on Wednesday, June 30th.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of FactSet Research Systems from $315.00 to $330.00 and gave the company a hold rating in a report on Wednesday, June 30th.
+Finally, Morgan Stanley lifted their target price on shares of FactSet Research Systems from $261.00 to $273.00 and gave the stock an underweight rating in a research note on Wednesday, June 30th.
+Five investment analysts have rated the stock with a sell rating, three have issued a hold rating and one has given a buy rating to the stock.
+The company presently has a consensus rating of Hold and a consensus price target of $314.88.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 17th.
-Investors of record on Monday, May 31st were issued a $0.82 dividend.
-The ex-dividend date of this dividend was Thursday, May 27th.
-This represents a $3.28 annualized dividend and a dividend yield of 0.97%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, June 17th.
+Stockholders of record on Monday, May 31st were given a $0.82 dividend.
 This is a positive change from FactSet Research Systems’s previous quarterly dividend of $0.77.
-FactSet Research Systems’s payout ratio is presently 30.17%.
+The ex-dividend date was Thursday, May 27th.
+This represents a $3.28 annualized dividend and a dividend yield of 0.96%.
+FactSet Research Systems’s dividend payout ratio (DPR) is presently 30.17%.

-In related news, Director Malcolm Frank sold 3,000 shares of the business’s stock in a transaction that occurred on Tuesday, July 13th.
-The stock was sold at an average price of $335.17, for a total transaction of $1,005,510.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Frederick Philip Snow sold 2,500 shares of the stock in a transaction on Tuesday, June 1st.
-The stock was sold at an average price of $334.90, for a total value of $837,250.00.
-Following the completion of the sale, the chief executive officer now owns 6,397 shares of the company’s stock, valued at approximately $2,142,355.30.
+In other news, CEO Frederick Philip Snow sold 2,500 shares of the business’s stock in a transaction on Tuesday, June 1st.
+The stock was sold at an average price of $334.90, for a total transaction of $837,250.00.
+Following the sale, the chief executive officer now directly owns 6,397 shares of the company’s stock, valued at $2,142,355.30.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Malcolm Frank sold 3,000 shares of the company’s stock in a transaction on Tuesday, July 13th.
+The shares were sold at an average price of $335.17, for a total value of $1,005,510.00.
+Following the transaction, the director now directly owns 3,000 shares in the company, valued at $1,005,510.
 The disclosure for this sale can be found here.
+In the last quarter, insiders sold 11,126 shares of company stock valued at $3,770,003.
 Insiders own 0.74% of the company’s stock.

 FactSet Research Systems Inc provides integrated financial information and analytical applications to the investment and corporate communities in the Americas, EMEA, and the Asia Pacific.
 The company delivers insight and information through the workflow solutions of research, analytics and trading, content and technology solutions, and wealth.